onaio/meow/To-do.md

 ## These are known issues that I am working on.

-- Make Preojectile and ffip work together much better file discovery.
+- cljs repl
-- Use tags to find function definition.
+- Use TAGS to find function definition.
 - https://github.com/clojure-emacs/squiggly-clojure#in-projectclj